Newcomer FAQ

 An excerpt from Sobriety in COSA

 Following the Twelve Steps is a way of life leading to freedom, happiness, and serenity.
-Our stories are similar, but each individual defines his or her own COSA sobriety.
+Our stories are similar, but each individual defines their own COSA sobriety.
 Below are responses of COSA members to the question, “What does COSA sobriety mean to you?”

 • A state of independence resulting from a reliance and trust in myself and in my Higher Power